 Cataracts are not painful and often don’t cause noticeable changes in the early stages.

 Your ophthalmologist will perform a thorough assessment of your eyes and will help you determine which replacement lens option best matches your needs and lifestyle.
 These lenses vary in design and offer clear vision at either one, two or three distances.
 They can be customised to correct short-sightedness, long-sightedness and/or astigmatism, even allowing some people to have normal vision without the need for glasses after the surgery.

 Some, but not all, of the costs of cataract surgery are covered by Medicare and also by private health insurance (depending on the type of cover you have).
-The gap payment will depend on several factors, including your level of private health cover and the replacement lens option you choose.
+The gap payment, or out-of-pocket cost, will depend on several factors, including your level of private health cover and the replacement lens option you choose.

 Unfortunately, due to the variability in patient private health cover and replacement lens selection, it isn’t possible to provide an accurate cost for cataract surgery online.
 Your ophthalmologist will be able to provide you with the full cost during your consultation, once you have chosen your preferred lens option.
 You will need to contact your private health insurer directly to find out whether your cover includes cataract surgery and if there is any excess.

 Complete the form below and we will send you more information about laser eye surgery.
 Fields marked with an asterisk (*) are mandatory.